-So, was the study of s(n) a good problem in the sense of Hoyle?
+So, was studying the Pythagoras function s(n) a good problem in the sense of Hoyle?

 It led us to the study of arithmetic functions and their distribution functions, opening up the entire field of probabilistic number theory.

 It led us to the Lucas-Lehmer primality test and essentially all of modern primality testing.